brevzin/cpp_proposals/2641_active_union/active_union.md

 ::: addu
 ```
 template<class T>
-  consteval bool is_within_lifetime(T* p);
+  consteval bool is_within_lifetime(T* p) noexcept;
 ```

 [3]{.pnum} *Returns*: `true` if `p` is a pointer to an object that is within its lifetime ([basic.life]); otherwise, `false`.

-[4]{.pnum} *Remarks*: During the evaluation of an expression `E` as a core constant expression, a call to this function is not a core constant expression if `p` points to an object whose lifetime did not begin within `E` and is not usable in constant expressions.
+[4]{.pnum} *Remarks*: During the evaluation of an expression `E` as a core constant expression, a call to this function is not a core constant expression if `p` points to an object whose complete object's lifetime did not begin within `E` and is not usable in constant expressions.

 [5]{.pnum}
 [*Example 2*: